The 20 Best Frontotemporal Dementia Doctors in The United States

 Offers Telehealth

 Jeffrey Rothstein is a primary care provider, practicing in Family Medicine in Hollywood, Florida.
 Dr. Rothstein is rated as an Elite provider by MediFind in the treatment of Frontotemporal Dementia.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Frontotemporal Dementia, and Dementia.
-Dr. Rothstein is currently accepting new patients.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Frontotemporal Dementia, and Dementia.

 Elite in Frontotemporal Dementia